Privacy laws in Canada: How do the rules affect your business? | CFIB

 6. Disclose Data Breaches

-The Breach of Security Safeguards Regulations require businesses that experience a breach of data involving personal information to do the following:
+The Breach of Security Safeguards Regulations require businesses that experience a data breach involving personal information to do the following:

 - Determine if the breach poses a “real risk of significant harm” to any individual whose personal information was involved in the breach.
-Significant harm includes: Bodily harm, humiliation, damage to reputation or relationships, loss of employment, business or professional opportunities, financial loss, identity theft, negative effects on the credit record and damage to or loss of property.
+Significant harm includes: bodily harm, humiliation, damage to reputation or relationships, loss of employment, loss of business or professional opportunities, financial loss, identity theft, negative effects on the credit record and damage to or loss of property.

 - Notify individuals as soon as feasible of any breach that poses a “real risk of significant harm”.